wasmfx/oopsla23-artifx/README.md

 * `benchmarks/c/` contains the source code for the C benchmarks.
 * `benchmarks/go` contains the source code for the TinyGo binary size benchmarks.
 * `Dockerfile` is the Docker build script.
-* `LICENSE` is the license which the provided code is generally. licensed under, except for cases where a subdirectory contains another license file.
+* `LICENSE` is the license which the provided code -- if not stated otherwise -- is licensed under.
 * `patch/` contains the changesets for our forks of wasm-spec, wasm-tools, and wasmtime.
 * `README.md` is a copy of this document.
 * `run-experiments.sh` is a script to automate running the experiments